 We can skip the returning track to Saint-Paul de Vence from the town of Vence by hopping on bus #400.
-The buses stop in the Marechal Juin roundabout.
+The buses stop at the Marechal Juin roundabout.

-This hiking trail (loop) is about 8 kilometers long, and it would take up 2 hours and 30 minutes to finish.
-It starts in Saint-Paul de Vence’s Sainte-Claire crossroad, where we can find the yellow trail indicators to guide us for directions.
+This hiking trail (loop) is about 8 kilometers long, and it would take up to 2 hours and 30 minutes to finish.
+It starts at Saint-Paul de Vence’s Sainte-Claire crossroad, where we can find the yellow trail indicators to guide us in directions.

 Do not forget to wear comfortable hiking shoes when hiking Saint-Paul de Vence to Vence trail.
 The track involves asphalt, earth, and rocky footpath.
 Check this link for more information about this hiking trail.

 … So that’s it!
-That’s my list of things to do in Saint-Paul de Vence.
+That’s my list of things to do at Saint-Paul de Vence.
 What do you think?
 Will you go and visit Saint-Paul de Vence?

 Is Saint-Paul de Vence Worth Visiting?